 We manage projects and coordinate partnerships to restore riparian native vegetation on streambanks, focusing on private properties along key wildlife corridors, neighboring green-spaces, and land adjacent to existing restoration sites.
 The Stone Bridge Culvert Replacement Project on Nettle Creek is an example of our work to remove fish passage barriers.
-We advocate for watershed health and support partners who’s projects align with our mission such as the Boones Ferry Culvert and the Highway 43 Culvert projects.
+We advocate for watershed health and support partners whose projects align with our mission such as the Boones Ferry Bridge and the Highway 43 Culvert projects.
 We monitor watershed health.

 Above: During and after a riparian restoration project – note the native ferns and vegetation along the stream bank!

 The majority of TCWC projects involve restoration of riparian native vegetation on stream banks.
 We focus these projects on private properties along key wildlife corridors, neighboring green-spaces, and adjacent to existing restoration sites.

 From large projects with multiple landowners and environmental contractors doing on-the-ground work, to Saturday morning work parties, removing invasive species and planting native trees and shrubs helps to build a stronger ecosystem.

 We work with community members, like you at weekend work parties.

 Above: Stone Bridge before and after replacement – note the creek plunged an average of 3 feet, making upstream habitat inaccessible to fish.
 After the bridge replacement and channel restoration, the creek is more accessible to fish.